 41-47 Commonwealth were built for lumber merchant, real estate investor, and banker Elijah Chesley Drew.

 Elijah Drew purchased the land for 41-47 Commonwealth on January 22, 1869, from Elizabeth Cabot (Lodge) James, the wife of George Abbot James, and her brother, Henry Cabot Lodge.
 The land had been purchased from the Commonwealth of Massachusetts at its October 24, 1860, public auction by their father, shipping merchant John Ellerton Lodge.
 He died in September of 1862, and on May 3, 1864, the Commonwealth conveyed the land to his children, Elizabeth James and Henry Cabot Lodge, as his heirs.
-Elizabeth Lodge had married George James the month before to George James, and her one-half interest in the property was held by the trust established under her marriage contract.
-Henry Cabot Lodge, who later would become a US Senator, was still a minor, and his mother, Anna (Cabot) Lodge, was his guardian.
+Elizabeth Lodge had married George James the month before and her one-half interest in the property was held by the trust established under her marriage contract.
+Henry Cabot Lodge, who later would become a US Senator, was still a minor, and his widowed mother, Anna (Cabot) Lodge, was his guardian.